 On the right hand side you will see the segment distribution graph which is a summary of your audience breakdown by segment.
 To understand the breakdown of the audience segments, please select "See all segments" on the right hand side under this graph.

 Here you will see the segment distribution graph from the previous dashboard on the left hand side.
 This quickly shows you segments identified within the analysed community.
 The size of each segment is proportional to the number of members within it.
 The lines represent interconnections between the different members of the segments.
 The bigger the node is, the more connected it is to the rest of members in the audience analysed.

 Scroll down to see the summary of each of the unique segments identified within the audience.
-A panel for each of the segments is provided which highlights the unique characteristics to that segment.
+A panel for each of the segments is provided, which highlights the unique characteristics of that segment.

 - How they describe themselves – the main bio keywords

 - Affinity – brands and people the users within this audience have the largest affinity for

 - Additional characteristics – such as interests, age, location, etc